otalk/RTCPeerConnection/README.md

 A tiny browser module that gives normalizes and simplifies the API for WebRTC peer connections.

-It gives us a cleaner (cross-browser) way to handle offer/answer and is based on an Event Emitter.
+It gives us a cleaner (cross-browser) way to handle offer/answer and is based on an event emitter.

 If you're not using browserify or you want AMD support use `rtcpeerconnection.bundle.js`.